FarronF/limerick-council-meetings/meetings/2018/03/05-Meeting of the Cultural SPC/Minutes - Meeting of the Cultural SPC - 16th January 2018.md

 An independent panel made a number of recommendations that were approved at the July

-2017 meeting of the Limerick Metropolitan District meeting, including;--- 3
+2017 meeting of the Limerick Metropolitan District meeting, including;
+---
+3

 **Electronic Music Festival (CWB)**